deffi/payne/doc/notes.md

 whose name is the project name and can't be overridden.
 Therefore, installing multiple versions of an app would lead to conflicts.

+Note that we can't move the installation directory after using `uv tool install` because the paths in the wrappers would become invalid.

 ### Solution: separate tool directories for each app